 A fused disconnect (circuit breaker or fuses) must be installed between the engine generator and the A.T.S. panel.
-See the table below for disconnect sizing.
 Failure to install a proper fused disconnect will void any warranty on the generator end.
-All wiring from the engine-generator to the transfer switch must be of sufficient size to handle the appropriate fused disconnect amperage.
+All wiring from the enginegenerator to the transfer switch must be of sufficient size to handle the appropriate fused disconnect amperage.

 All wires should be installed in rigid or flexible conduit.
-(Knockouts are provided in the control box) Because of the many different types of service, feeder, and distribution equipment, no specific wiring instructions can be provided.
+(Knockouts are provided in the control box).

+Because of the many different types of service, feeder, and distribution equipment, no specific wiring instructions can be provided.
 It is recommended that only copper wire be used.
 In all cases it is essential that while the load is connected to the generator, there can be absolutely no feedback from the generator to the power line or the power line to the generator.
 When properly installed, the normal A.T.S.
 Control and safety systems will eliminate all paths for feedback.

 To wire the automatic transfer switch into the existing wiring, first determine which circuits will be on the emergency load circuit.
-If the entire load is to be transferred, the transfer switch can be wired in directly after the watt-hour meter or main entrance.
-Providing the service entrance ampere rating is within the transfer switch's rated capability.
+If the entire load is to be transferred, the transfer switch can be wired in directly after the watt-hour meter and the service entrance, providing the service entrance ampere rating is within the transfer switch's rated capability.